-Given the current research status, in the present work we carry out a systematic investigation of the electromagnetic properties of the single-charm molecular pentaquark candidates, and discuss the electromagnetic properties of the observed $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the $2P$.
+In the present work, we carry out a systematic investigation of the electromagnetic properties of the single-charm molecular pentaquark candidates, and discuss the electromagnetic properties of the observed $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the $2P$ states of singly charmed baryon.
 In our concrete calculations, we adopt the constituent quark model, while both the $S$-$D$ wave mixing effect and the coupled channel effect are taken into account.
-Firstly, we primarily study the M1 radiative decay widths of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
-Our numerical results show that (i) the M1 radiative decay widths between the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks provide some insights into their inner structures, which can serve as the crucial clues for distinguishing their spin-parity quantum numbers in the future experimental studies, (ii) the spin-parity quantum numbers of the $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the framework of the $D^*N$ molecular states can be clarified by studying their M1 radiative decay widths, especially for the radiative decay ratio ${\Gamma_{\Lambda_c^{+} (2940) \to DN({1}/{2}^-) \gamma}}/{\Gamma_{\Lambda_c^{+} (2910) \to DN({1}/{2}^-) \gamma}}$, and (iii) the M1 radiative decay width of the $\Lambda_c^{+} (2940) \to \Lambda_c^{+} (2910) \gamma$ process can be used to distinguish the theoretical explanations involving the $D^*N$ molecular states and the $2P$ states of singly charmed baryon for the $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$.
+Firstly, we study the M1 radiative decay widths of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
+Our numerical results show that the M1 radiative decay widths between the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks provide some insights into their inner structures, which can serve as the crucial clues for distinguishing their spin-parity quantum numbers in the future experimental studies, and the spin-parity quantum numbers of the $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the framework of the $D^*N$ molecular states can be clarified by studying their M1 radiative decay widths.
+Besides, we also discuss the E1 radiative decay widths for the $D_1N$ and $D_2^*N$ molecules to the $DN$ and $D^*N$ molecules, which is very important for the $D_1N$ and $D_2^*N$ molecular states.